Pomax/use-models-for-data/docs/README.md

   __meta = {
     name: `...`,
     distinct: true,
-    recordname: keypath or function
+    recordName: pathkey string, or function
   }
 }
 ```
-The `name` property is used to name the autogenerated schema that is associated with your model, the `distinct` property must be set to `true`, which tells the library that instances of this model can be saved as distinct records in whatever backend is involved, and the `recordname` property lets the library determine the "key" with which to save your model instances.
+The `name` property is used to name the autogenerated schema that is associated with your model, the `distinct` property must be set to `true`, which tells the library that instances of this model can be saved as distinct records in whatever backend is involved, and the `recordName` property lets the library determine the "key" with which to save your model instances.
 This is explained in more detail in the ["saving models to the store"](#saving-models-to-the-store) section.

 ### `await`ing all `Model.create()` / `Model.from()` calls